 Visit the animals: If you haven’t checked out your local zoo or aviary during the winter months, bundle up and give it a go!
 Animals like snow leopards and tigers are more likely to be active during the day, since their natural habitat is in cold climates.
 Even rhinos and elephants have plenty of body fat to brave the cold when temperatures bottom out, and smaller crowds plus outdoor exhibits make for safer social distancing.

 Hit the slopes: If you’re lucky enough to live near mountain peaks, you owe it to yourself to try downhill sports!
 Many ski resorts offer sledding or tubing hills for family fun, and beginner lessons are widely available for both skiing and snowboarding.
 Lessons are worth it if you’re new—just don’t skimp on the helmet, and be careful to stay in bounds to avoid avalanche risk!

 No matter how you get outside this month, you’ll need to take some extra safety precautions.
 Carry food and fresh water, because staying full and hydrated is one of the best ways to stay warm.
 It’s also smart to keep a light source handy in case you’re still out after sundown, and be sure your vehicle is equipped for the conditions.

-And for 2021, don’t forget that face mask and hand sanitizer!
+And don’t forget that face mask and hand sanitizer!
 Scientists agree that you are much less likely to catch the novel coronavirus outside than you are inside, but they still recommend masking up if you’re within six feet of people who don’t share a home with you.